KevEdwards/EDASv1.8/README.md

 On start-up you are in command mode:-

-*Shift + Home			Enter Command Mode from editor
+Shift + Home			Enter Command Mode from editor
-*$						Perform a Directory listing
+$						Perform a Directory listing
-*L"FILENAME"			Load source file into memory
+L"edasv1.8.src"			Load source file into memory

 Enter 'X' to exit command mode and go into Editor mode.